Tips to protect yourself as a whistleblower

 • The Whistleblower Protection Act and Whistleblower Protection Enhancement Act, which provides protection to federal employees

-• The Georgia Whistleblower Protection Act, protecting state employees
+• The Georgia Whistleblower Protection Act protects state employees

 • The False Claims Act, which permits people to report fraud resulting in financial loss to the federal government